-Log location install path\NetBackup\logs\nbemm
+Log location install_path\NetBackup\logs\nbemm

 /usr/openv/logs/nbemm

-Server where it resides master Unified Logging method
+Server where it resides primary

+Logging method Unified

 nbjm logging

 The NetBackup Job Manager (nbjm) accepts job requests from nbpem and from media commands, and it acquires the necessary resources for the jobs.
 It interacts with bpjobd to provide updates to the activity monitor states, starts the bpbrm media manager service as needed, and updates the internal job states.